 Final Steps to Complete the Direct Loan Process

-First-time borrower at MSOE who wish to utilize the Federal Direct Loan Program, are required to complete both steps below.
+First-time borrower at MSOE who wish to utilize the Federal Direct Loan Program, are required to complete all the steps below.
+Continuing borrowers will only need to complete step three annually.
 Students will need their Federal Student Aid ID to log in to complete both steps.
 Both steps will only need to be completed once while attending MSOE.
 New students can complete both steps after April 1 for the upcoming academic year.

 Step 1: Complete the Federal Direct Loan Entrance Counseling Online